ademberk90/spring-boot-mvc-jdbc-login-logout/README.md

 Just you need is add sql connection properties in application.properties file.
 You can see my test connections configurations.

+You dont have to use bcrypt password.
+You can use plain text also.
+For that just change the sql scripts when u created users.

+> FROM: ('john','{bcrypt}$2a$12$mcto7IG13e4gbUazaHqsqezTKjnyJfzzaeM/HYOhYZc2E56.eq3kK',1)
+> TO: ('john','{noop}test123',1)

+### BCRYPT PASSWORD

+We can create bcrypted text using [Bcrypt Generator](https://bcrypt-generator.com/).
+I created **test123** password for all user.
+You can change them what you want.

+Also

 ### Preview

 #### Login Page